nxp-mcuxpresso/mcuxsdk-examples/_boards/evkmimxrt1180/demo_apps/power_mode_switch/bm_dcdc/example_board_readme.md

 Select the wake up source:
 Press T for Timer
 Press S for GPIO button SW8.

 Waiting for key press..

 Note
 ===============
 Reset event will happen when running this demo, so container header is needed.
 Please add container header by spsdk.
+In BBSM mode, if button wakeup is selected, need to use SOC wakeup key SW4 instead.